Rico Hoye: Contender

 In late 2008, Hoye moved up to the cruiserweight division to compete in the fourth season of the boxing reality show, The Contender.

 Hoye defeated Mike Alexander and Joell Godfrey by decision in separate five round bouts.
 In the semifinal, Hoye lost by unanimous decision to Ehinomen Ehikhamenor of Nigeria.
 In February 2009, Hoye defeated Akinyemi Laleye by 8 round unanimous decision to win third place in the televised competition.

 Return from retirement

 Hoye, who lived in Los Angeles and then Phoenix, Arizona, with his wife and children, operated a boxing and fitness gym in Phoenix during his four years of inactivity, working with clients on physical conditioning, including training such professional athletes as baseball player Troy O'Leary and football running back Marcel Shipp.
 Hoye has also sparred with heavyweights Wladimir Klitschko and Chris Arreola.

-Hoye returned to the ring on November 2, 2013, at heavyweight with a 1st-round TKO of Brandon Winner and then lost by unanimous decision to cruiserweight contender Lucasz Janik in Poland June 28, 2014.
+Hoye returned to the ring on November 2, 2013, at heavyweight with a 1st-round TKO of Brandon Winner and then lost by unanimous decision to cruiserweight contender Lucasz Janik in Poland on June 28, 2014.